dhaeb/Geomagic-Dev-Challenge/README.md

 where <MAIN_NAME> could be ether `de.geomagic.MainTaskOne` or `de.geomagic.MainTaskTwo`.

+### Code coverage

+The code coverage has been calculated during a build with the "Jacoco" maven plugin.
+See `target\site\jacoco` for insights.

 ## Developer info

 The stage of this project in completed.
+If there have been some mistakes, please point them out using the issue feature of Github.

 ## Colophon